cppforlife/turbulence-release/docs/api.md

 ### Kill

 Deletes the VM associated with an instance.
-Turbulence API server uses collocated CPI job directly.
-It does not use the Director to the delete the VM.
+API server uses newer Director API that is equivalent to using `bosh delete-vm VMCID` command.

 Example: